 Experience Gig Harbor's rich maritime history in hands-on classes taught by shipwright Nate Slater.
 Be part of The Shenandoah Restoration in a planking class, build a stand-up paddle board to take home, or create your own half-model of the Shenandoah.
 Dates and costs to be announced.
 Check back for updates!

 Master shipwright Nate Slater and his crew will begin restoration of the horseshoe (stern) of the Shenandoah this Saturday, September 29th from 10am-1pm.
 Restoration began last October and focused on providing access points and safety features, and removal and assessment of rotted and damaged timbers.
 Now we begin structural restoration.
-If you are interested in volunteering with Nate, contact Vicki Blackwell at email@example.com.
+If you are interested in volunteering with Nate, contact Ted Smith at firstname.lastname@example.org.

 October 1, 2012

 Restoration of the the horseshoe began last Saturday with timber planing and preparation.
 Nate and his team will be working on the boat again this Saturday, October 6th, from 10am-1pm.
 If you are interested in volunteering, please contact: email@example.com.

 October 31, 2012

 Happy Halloween!
 Last weekend the team began removing the decking to assess the extent of the rot.
 The damage is more severe than we had anticipated, but Nate and his volunteers will be hard at work every Saturday to restore the boat to her original glory.
 Come by the museum on Saturdays from 10am-1pm to interact with the restoration crew, or volunteer with Nate by contacting Ted Smith at firstname.lastname@example.org.
 No ship building or woodworking experience is necessary to be part of this unique community project.
 If you are unable to visit for Saturday restoration work, the Shenandoah is on display for museum visitors in the Jim and Carolyn Milgard Maritime Gallery during museum open hours.